zammad/zammad-org/src/en/get-started/update.md

 [their documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html){target=_blank}
 and follow the instructions.

-In case your are using plugins for Elasticsearch, make sure they are updated as well (note: starting with Elasticsearch 8, the ingest-attachment is no longer a plugin, it’s now included in Elasticsearch).

 ### Rebuild Elasticsearch Index <Badge type="tip" text="optional" />

 Only needed if the release note tells you to rebuild the Elasticsearch index.